Skip to content

 This client inherits from AuthenticatedClient and can be passed directly to generated API methods without needing the .client property.

-Features: - Automatic retries on network errors and server errors (5xx) - Automatic rate limit handling with Retry-After header support - Smart auto-pagination that detects and handles paginated responses automatically - Rich logging and observability - Minimal configuration - just works out of the box
+Features: - Automatic retries on network errors and server errors (5xx) - Automatic rate limit handling with Retry-After header support - Auto-pagination ON by default for GET requests (collects all pages automatically) - Uses 250 items per page (Katana's max) for efficient pagination - Rich logging and observability - Minimal configuration - just works out of the box

 Usage